ryan-powers-va/PII-Removal/README.md

 - Saves the cleaned data to a new Excel file.
 ## Usage
 - Use VSCode or similar environment (e.g. Google Colab).
-- Input File: Place your PII in an excel file column named 'comment', replace the input file name (line 68 in the script.py file) with your PII file name.
+- Input File: Place your PII in an excel file column named 'comment' (or rename the column with PII), replace the input file name (bottom of script.py file) with the name of the file containing PII.
 - Run the script.
 - Output File: The cleaned Excel file will be saved with redacted PII in your chosen folder.